Asia / Tribal tattoos

 Do you want to meet the Kochi nomadic people of Afghanistan?

-Get to know the culture and customs of the Kochi people on our next trips to Afghanistan.
-Click here to see scheduled trips to Afghanistan.
+Discover the culture and customs of the Kochi people of Afghanistan with our trips to Afghanistan.
+Click here to see our upcoming trips to Afghanistan.

 Meeting with Kochi nomadic people during an ethnographic trip to Afghanistan